cevatarmutlu/tree_example/README.md

 Neo4j     | For to store the tree
 Docker    | As Neo4j environment

-## Why
+## WHY

 ### Why Neo4j

-Purpose of the project, create relationship between `assets`.
+Purpose of the project is that create relationship between `assets`.
 For this purpose, most usefull database is a Graph based database. `Neo4j` is a Graph based database.

 ### Why Pandas